digshake/CSJavaWUSTL/_sources/Module5-Methods/studio.rst

 .. _Adding another test, distanceBetween():

-Adding another test, distanceBetween()
+Adding another test for distanceBetween()
 =====================

 Once all tests pass, add one more test named ``testPointsE()`` that will verify that the distance between (8,9) and (5,5) is 5.0.

-void methods, drawBullsEye()
+Writing a void method, drawBullsEye()
 =====================

   If working with a partner change who is at the keyboard